|

 seen?
 This round well-camouflaged crab is commonly seen

 on our Southern shores, among coral rubble or reefs.
-But it is usually
+But sightings usually

-not as numerous as the Red egg crab (Atergatis integeriimus).
+not as numerous as the Red egg crab - perhaps because it is more well camouflaged?
 It is more active at night.

+oval, smooth surface and smooth body edge decorated spaced out little circles.
+Body colour greenish- and greenish-blue-brown.
 'Floridus'

-oval, smooth surface and smooth body edge.
-Greenish- and greenish-blue-brown

 a delicate lacy floral pattern.
 Also called the Shawl crab because